GIVING PARENTS AND FAMILIES A VOICE

 Research showed that the closure of schools was having a negative impact on children’s physical and mental health and wellbeing.
 We could see that parents had little or no voice in the national debate on these issues.

 We wrote to MPs asking them to support our campaign for a clear, funded and practical plan to be in place by 13th July to enable all children to safely return to school in September.
 One of our local MPs, Munira Wilson, took up our cause in Parliament, sponsoring Early Day Motion 621 on 17th June (link to EDM).
 This motion urged the government to work together with head teachers, parent bodies, unions and local authorities to urgently devise and publish a plan to safely resume education in September.
 Within a week, the motion had been read in the House of Commons and had cross-party support from Tory, Labour, Lib Dem and Green MPs including Robert Halfon MP and Aspana Begum MP, the Chair and Vice-Chair of the Education Select Committee.

 On 19th June the Secretary of State for Education announced that provision would be made for all children, in all year groups, to be back at school in September.

 On 2nd July guidance was published for the full reopening of all schools.

 On 3rd July we asked parents, via our Social Media channels, what their experience had been of homeschooling.

 WHAT HAPPENED NEXT?

 We were inundated with hundreds of responses within the first 48n hours.
-We collated all of them into one document and sent it to the Education Select Committee.
-We wrote two further submissions to the Education Select Committee – one with suggestions on how to improve homeschooling and one that included every story sent to us once our campaign featured on the BBC, with over 2000 stories in total (2nd Sept published by the Education Select Committee).
+We collated all of them into one document with suggestions on how to improve homeschooling and is featured on the BBC.
+We received over 2000 stories in total.
+These were all submitted to the Education Select Committee.